TruscaPetre/PAIP/Everyday Logs.md

 LLMs perform a needle in a haystack.
 Instead of requiring a structure in the text they have to process.

 Humans escape the loop of getting stuck doing the same thing because they get bored.

+## Iteration 8 - Metacognitive skills

+Humans prefer to see a small part of the project or any text materials and prefer to see that part at the same level of abstraction.
+Because we a very limited working memory.
+Maybe this skill and other skills that humans use to handle a large text, are not only useful for humans to work with complex knowledge, but they could also be absolutely necessary for LLMs to further increase their performance.

+LLMs take things to extreme, for example: staying unbiased taken to extreme makes you lazy, having unlimited energy taken to extreme makes you stay stuck in doing the same thing which is failing.
+Maybe we can let go of taking things to extreme by the system.
+Instead of manually explaining the behavior of the system, there should be an internal regulating system, like homeostasis based on many external perceptions.